-Prior approval Form for extended Absences
+Prior Approval Form for Extended Absences

-If the student is planning to have an extended absence, a Prior Approval Form must be filled out by the student and signed by the parent/guardian 3-5 days before the extended absences.
+If the student is planning to have an extended absence, a Prior approval form must be filled out by the student and signed by the parent/guardian 3-5 days before the extended absences.
 Forms may be picked up in the Attendance Office.
 The student accepts the responsibility for getting materials/notes, for completing assignments and making arrangements for any testing prior to or upon return of absence as required by each teacher.
 Parents and students should realize that any extended absence may adversely affect grades due to missed labs, participation points, etc. If denied, student will be advised in person or parent will be notified.
 An attendance exception will not be made for a request of more than two (2) weeks.
 If a student misses more than 10 days of school, it is possible that the student will not receive credit for the term.

-Checking a student in or out of school
+Checking a student in our out